Skip to content

 Configuration

-path to a folder or list of folders that will be searched.
-Can also be a list, eg:
+Required.
+Path to a folder or list of folders that will be searched for wallpaper images.

 toml